svg/svgo/docs/how-it-works/en.md

 - - -

 ### 3. plugins
-SVGO applies all plugins from the config to SVG-as-JS data.
+SVGO applies all plugins from the config to AST data.
 See a lot of examples in the [plugins directory](https://github.com/svg/svgo/tree/master/plugins) above.

 #### 3.1 types
-In the simplest case plugins process can be represented as "each plugin runs over all SVG-as-JS data items and perform some actions".
+In the simplest case plugins applying process can be represented as "each plugin runs over all AST data items and perform some actions".
 But 90% of typical optimizations requires some actions only on one (current) item from the data, so there is no sense to copypaste a recursive per-item loop every time on every plugin.
 And that's why we have a three types of plugins:

 * `perItem` - plugin works only with one current item, inside a "from the outside into the depths" recursive loop (default)
 * `perItemReverse` - plugin works only with one current item, inside a "from the depths to the outside" recursive loop (useful when you need to collapse elements one after other)
-* `full` - plugin works with the full SVG-as-JS data and must returns the same
+* `full` - plugin works with the full AST and must returns the same

 `perItem` and `perItemReverse` plugins runs inside the recursive `Array.prototype.filter` loop, so if a plugin wants to remove current item then it should just `return false`.